-Analysis | Trump’s impeachment defense is still a mess
+Analysis | As Trump’s impeachment trial begins, his defense is a mess

 “Of the over 10,000 words spoken, Mr. Trump used the word ‘fight’ a little more than a handful of times and each time in the figurative sense,” the brief states.
 In fact, Trump used some variation of the word “fight” 20 times — returning to it throughout the speech.
 And virtually every time he brought up the word, he repeated it at least once — clearly wanting to make it a theme of his speech.

 (An example toward the end: “And we fight.
 We fight like hell.
 And if you don’t fight like hell, you’re not going to have a country anymore.”
-Of Rudolph W. Giuliani: “He’s got guts.
+Of his lawyer Rudolph W. Giuliani: “He’s got guts.
 He fights, he fights.”
 At another point: “Jim Jordan and some of these guys, they’re out there fighting.
 The House guys are fighting.
 But it’s, it’s incredible.”)

-Again, that could be seen as speaking figuratively — especially if you ignore all the other times Trump has suggestively referenced actual violence by his supporters — but to suggest it wasn’t something Trump meant to drive into his supporters’ heads is to bury your own head in the sand.
+Again, that could be seen as speaking figuratively — especially if you ignore all the other times Trump has suggestively referenced actual violence by his supporters — but to suggest that it wasn’t something Trump meant to drive into his supporters’ heads is to bury your own head in the sand.

 Trump’s lawyers also claim that Trump acted “swiftly” to quell the violence of Jan.
 6.

 “The House Managers’ suggestion that President Trump did not act swiftly enough to quell the violence is absolutely not true,” they say in a footnote.
-“Upon hearing of the reports of violence, he tweeted, pleading with the crowd to be ‘peaceful,’ followed by a tweeted video urging people to ‘go home’ and to do so in ‘peace.’”
+“Upon hearing of the reports of violence, he tweeted, pleading with the crowd to be ‘peaceful,’ followed by a tweeted video urging people to ‘go home’ and to do so in ‘peace.’ ”

 This has been well dissected, including here and here.
-Trump spent the early parts of the siege reinforcing his criticisms of Vice President Pence, and his tweet arrived well after even many allies had called for him to be more forceful.
+Trump spent the early parts of the siege reinforcing his criticism of Vice President Mike Pence, and his tweet arrived well after even many allies had called for him to be more forceful.
 What’s more, the cited video, which came hours after the siege began, included Trump stating his “love” for the supporters and calling it a day that will be remembered.

 And if you need further evidence that it isn’t really the case that Trump acted swiftly, just look at what some of his top Senate allies have said.

-“It took him awhile to appreciate the gravity of the situation,” Sen. Lindsey O. Graham (R-S.C.) said.
+“It took him awhile to appreciate the gravity of the situation,” said Sen. Lindsey O. Graham (R-S.C.).
 “The president saw these people as allies in his journey.”

-As late as 7:50 p.m. that evening, Sen. Tom Cotton (R-Ark.) suggested he still hadn’t seen Trump take a firm enough stand, saying it was “past time for the president to accept the results of the election, quit misleading the American people, and repudiate mob violence.”
+As late as 7:50 p.m. that evening, Sen. Tom Cotton (R-Ark.) suggested that he still hadn’t seen Trump take a firm enough stand, saying it was “past time for the president to accept the results of the election, quit misleading the American people, and repudiate mob violence.”

 Another argument takes issue with how Democrats are prosecuting the case against Trump — by focusing too much on reports about the violence of Jan.
 6.